 • Cook Time: Depending on the heat level of your slow cooker and thickness of your roast, cook time may vary.
 It took my slow cooker 6 hours on high to achieve shreddable meat, though yours may take more or less.
 If the meat is still not very tender and shreddable at the end of the directed cook time, simply cover and add time in 30 minute increments oh high until it shreds easily.

-• You can also strain the cooking liquid into a fat separator before adding the meat back to the slow cooker.
+• Liquid: You can also strain the cooking liquid into a fat separator before adding the meat back to the slow cooker.

-• This recipe is very mild as long as you use mild chili powder, but for a spicier version add ½ teaspoon cayenne powder and 1/4 teaspoon black pepper to the spice mixture prior to cooking, and serve with spicy hot sauce.
+• Spice Level: This recipe is very mild as long as you use mild chili powder, but for a spicier version add ½ teaspoon cayenne powder and 1/4 teaspoon black pepper to the spice mixture prior to cooking, and serve with spicy hot sauce.

 Nutrition Information: